fiunchinho/armesto.net/content/post/2019-02-01-jenkins-x-app-versioning.md

 It uses a tool called [jx-release-version](https://github.com/jenkins-x/jx-release-version) to figure out which is the next version to be released.
 In order to do that it checks what's the current released version in the repository looking at the released Git tags.
 It can also read this version from your `pom.xml` file, or your `Makefile`.

+The cool thing is that you don't need to use Jenkins X to use [jx-release-version](https://github.com/jenkins-x/jx-release-version)!

 Let's go through some examples.

 <!--more-->